UPS Battery Lifecycle — SLA vs Lithium-Ion Myths & Facts

 Myth #1: "All UPS batteries last the same, so replacement timing is easy."

-Fact: Even among batteries of the same type, longevity varies based on temperature, load, discharge cycles, and, crucially, the quality of the UPS (with XPC units standing apart for efficiency and battery management).
+Fact: Even among batteries of the same type, longevity varies based on temperature, load, discharge cycles, and the quality of the UPS.
 In practice, poorly maintained or frequently cycled SLA batteries may fail in less than three years, while lithium-ion packs in cool, optimized conditions can run reliably for over a decade.
+Modern UPS units (APC Smart-UPS with PowerChute, Eaton 9PX with IPM, Vertiv Liebert with RDU101 IS-UNITY) all expose battery health diagnostics that help you predict failure before it happens.

 Myth #2: "I'll get plenty of warning before a battery fails."

 Fact: Most UPS battery failures stem from rapid internal chemical breakdown or unnoticed swelling and voltage drops.
 Systems without advanced diagnostics may offer little or no early warning.
-That’s why we urge all clients to regularly inspect batteries, look for swelling, leaks, or rising temperatures, and rely on XPC UPS systems’ remote monitoring to proactively flag issues.
+That's why we urge all clients to regularly inspect batteries, look for swelling, leaks, or rising temperatures, and rely on SNMP remote monitoring (via NMC cards like APC AP9641, Vertiv RDU101 IS-UNITY, or Eaton Network-MS) to proactively flag issues.
+Annual IEEE 450/1188 impedance testing is the gold standard.

 Myth #3: "Just replace the battery on the date the sticker says."

-Fact: Date-based replacement is helpful, but actual battery health depends on environment (heat is a serious enemy—above 25°C, SLA batteries may lose half their service life); depth of discharge; and proper UPS calibration after every swap.
+Fact: Date-based replacement is helpful, but actual battery health depends on environment (heat is a serious enemy — above 25°C, SLA batteries may lose half their service life per the Arrhenius rule); depth of discharge; and proper UPS calibration after every swap.
 Hot, fluctuating environments or missing calibration will cause early failures regardless of age.
+See our UPS battery calibration guide.

 Myth #4: "Any 12V battery will work for a UPS."

 Fact: UPS systems are engineered for precise voltage and amp-hour requirements.
-Swapping for an incompatible or generic battery—even if it physically fits—creates reliability and safety risks.
-Always select replacements that exactly match your UPS specs and are approved for the system, especially in critical environments like data centers, healthcare, or mining where XPC-certified batteries make a tangible difference.
+Swapping for an incompatible or generic battery — even if it physically fits — creates reliability and safety risks.
+Always select replacements that exactly match your UPS specs and OEM cartridge codes (APC RBC, Eaton 744-series, Vertiv GXT).
+For deeper V/Ah matching guidance see our battery technical FAQ.

 Calibration: The Unsung Hero of UPS Battery Health

 Every time you install a new battery, the UPS needs to relearn its charge and discharge profile through calibration.
-For XPC and most modern UPS designs, this means:
+For most modern UPS designs, this means:

 - Initiating a controlled discharge (self-test or manual load test), supervised for safety